America's most popular national parks are ...

 The top 10 park sites attracted more than 5 million recreation visits each, including Lake Mead National Recreation Area, George Washington Memorial Parkway, Natchez Trace Parkway, Grand Canyon National Park and the Vietnam Veterans Memorial.

-Trump's first year in the parks
+Trump's first year in office

 Bears Ears National Monument